 - Cloud Security Scanner

 Module 10: Content-related vulnerabilities: techniques and best practices

 - Threat: Ransomware

 - Mitigations: Backups, IAM, Data Loss Prevention API

 - Threats: Data misuse, privacy violations, sensitive/restricted/unacceptable content

 - Mitigations: Classifying content using Cloud ML APIs; scanning and redacting data using Data Loss Prevention API

-Want to boost your career in Google Cloud Platform?
+Want to boost your career in Google Cloud?
 Click on the roles below to see QA‘s learning pathways, specially designed to give you the skills to succeed.

 Frequently asked questionsSee all of our FAQs